Siouan thinlip chub: Taxonomy

 The Siouan thinlip chub was first formally described in 2024 by Bryn H. Tracy, Fred C. Rohde and Robert E. Jenkins, although the existence of an undescribed species, variously called Hybopsis n. sp., H. sp. cf. zanema, Cyprinella n. sp., and C. sp. cf. zanema, in the sand hills and upper coatsal plain of North and South Carolina had been known since the early 1970s.
 The Siouan thinlip chub is the sister species to the Santee chub (C. zanema), and both these species are sister to the thicklip chub (C. labrosa).
 This species is classified in the genus Cyprinella within the subfamily Pogonichthyinae, the American minnows and shiners, of the dace family Leuciscidae.

 Etymology

-The Siouan thinlip chub was given the specific name leptocheilus means "thin lip" and refers to its comparatvely smaller lips than the related species.
+The Siouan thinlip chub was given the specific name leptocheilus means "thin lip" and refers to its comparatively smaller lips than the related species.
 This name had originally been put forward for this taxon by Robert E. Jenkins and Ernest A. Lachner in the early 1970s.
-The common name of Siouan thinlip chub was given to honor the First peoples groupings called the Cheraw, Chicora, Waccamaw, and Pee Dee who historically lived in the area this species occurs in and who spoke Siouan languages, in a similar way to the Santee chub being named in honor of the Siouan speaking Santee people.
+The common name of the Siouan thinlip chub comes from various Indian tribes which were believed at the time to speak Siouan languages such as the Cheraw, Chicora, Waccamaw, and Pee Dee who historically lived in the area this species occurs in.
+This was similar to the Santee chub being named after the Santee people.